FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/t_st_LDAPSettings/t_st_define_attribute_mappings_for_domain.md

 -   If you do not select **Map to Schema** for any custom mappings, all LDAP attributes are mapped to session variables named `LDAP_DIR_` followed by the attribute name.
 -   If you add a custom mapping, only those attributes added with **Map to Schema** selected are mapped to session variables named `LDAP_DIR_` followed by the attribute name.

 A multivalued LDAP attribute is mapped to several session variables.
-To use a multivalued LDAP variable, map it and check the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> session for the names of the session variables.
+To use a multivalued LDAP variable, map it and check the {{< SecureTransport/componentshortname  >}} session for the names of the session variables.

 1. If you do not have the *New LDAP Domain* page open, select **Authentication > LDAP Domains** and click the domain name in the Domains List to open the *LDAP Domain* page.
-2. Under *Attributes List*, for each <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> attribute that will be mapped from an LDAP attribute, select **Map to Schema** to enable an attribute mapping.
+2. Under *Attributes List*, for each {{< SecureTransport/componentshortname >}} attribute that will be mapped from an LDAP attribute, select **Map to Schema** to enable an attribute mapping.

 You can modify a default attribute mapping.